menata-id/menata/README.md

 The language specification is developed incrementally.

-Current specifications are available in the `specification/` directory.

-Each document defines one part of the language.
+Each document defines one concept of the language.

+The current specification is available in the `specification/` directory.

 ---

-## Roadmap
+## Long-term Vision

-The long-term vision of the Menata ecosystem includes:
+The Menata ecosystem is expected to include:

 - Language Specification
 - Runtime Implementations
 - Development Tools
 - AI-assisted Authoring
 - Reference Applications

+The language comes first.

+Everything else is built on top of it.

 ---